-John Sullivan, Vice President Exploration: Pursuant to the terms of a letter agreement, Mr. Sullivan is entitled to receive three years' base salary in the event of a Change of Control of the Corporation and his employment is terminated by the Corporation without just cause or by Mr. Sullivan within six months of a Change in Control, plus the lesser of (i) the amount of the last bonus paid to Mr. Sullivan, if any; and (ii) the average of the bonus earned (if any) for the three years preceding termination.
-In addition, Mr. Sullivan's group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employer.
-In the event of termination of Mr. Sullivan's employment by the Corporation without cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Sullivan is entitled to receive notice of termination or the payment of base salary in lieu of all or part thereof equal to one months' salary for each year of service, with a minimum of three months and a maximum of twelve months.
-In addition, Mr. Sullivan's group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of the notice period or the day he commences employment of the absence of all or part thereof equal to one months' salary for each year of service, with a minimum of three months and a maximum of twelve months.
-In addition, Mr. Sullivan's group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of the end of the notice period or the day he commences employment with another employer.
+Denis Flood, Vice President Technical Services: Under the terms of his employment agreement, prior to July 18, 2017, within six months of a Change of Control, if Mr. Flood's employment is terminated without just cause or he chooses to terminate his employment at his sole discretion, Mr. Flood is entitled to receive (i) a payment equal to his base annual salary, (ii) a payment equal to the bonus payable, if any, in the preceding calendar year and (iii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employer.
+Subsequent to July 18, 2017, the entitlements set out in (i)-(iii) shall be based on two years instead of one (12 months).
+In the event of the termination of Mr. Flood's employment without just cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Flood is entitled to receive (i) a lump sum payment equal to his base salary and (ii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination of Mr. Flood's employment without just cause either before or in the absence of a Change of Control or beyond a six month period following a Change of Control, Mr. Flood is entitled to receive (i) a lump sum payment equal to his base salary and (ii) group insurance benefit coverage, other than long and short-term disability, will continue until the earlier of 12 months following termination and the day he commences employment with another employer.

-The table below sets out the estimated incremental payments, payables and benefits due to each of the Named Executive Officers for termination on a change of control, assuming termination on December 31, 2015:
+The table below sets out the estimated incremental payments, payables and benefits due to each of the Named Executive Officers for termination on a change of control, assuming termination on December 31, 2016:

-Name Triggering Event Base Salary (1) \$ Value of Option-Based Awards if Exercised on Termination (2) \$ All Other Compensation (3) \$ Total \$ Brendan Change of control 825,000 NIL 104,693 929,693 Cahill Termination without just cause 550,000 NIL 18,633 568,633 Rupy Change of control 615,000 NIL 64,556 679,556 Dhadwar Termination without just cause 410,000 NIL 10,248 420,248 John Change of control 600,000 NIL 42,856 642,248 Sullivan Termination without just cause 150,000 NIL 31,948 181,948 Ronald Change of control 150,000 NIL 46,718 196,718 Mariño Termination without just cause NIL (4) NIL 9,267 9,267
+Name Triggering Event Base Salary (1) \$ Value of Option-Based Awards if Exercised on Termination (2) \$ All Other Compensation (3) \$ Total \$ Brendan Change of control 825,000 155,250 410,000 1,390,250 Cahill Termination without just cause 550,000 128,500 NIL 678,500 Rupy Change of control 615,000 66,000 262,400 943,400 Dhadwar Termination without just cause 410,000 48,167 NIL 458,167 Ben Change of control 400,000 NIL 246,000 646,000 Pullinger Termination without just cause 200,000 NIL NIL 200,000